MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 1. Go to the [Azure portal](https://portal.azure.com).

-1. Locate your resource group, which is \<your-environment-name>-rg.
+1. Locate your resource group, which is \rg-<your-environment-name>.

 1. Select **Deployments** to get more information.